pyrocko/qseek/docs/benchmark.md

 ### Lassie-v1

 Lassie - The friendly Earthquake detector in version 1.
-The re-writen version of Lassie utilizes the same heavy-duty functions for stacking and migration as Lassie v1.
+Qseek utilizes the same optimized heavy-duty functions for stacking and migration as Lassie v1.

 [Lassie-v1 on Pyrocko Git](https://git.pyrocko.org/pyrocko/lassie)